pcdshub/pytmc/docs/pragma_usage.rst

 specific variable, not where the data type is instantiated.

 This can be recursively applied to data types containing data types.

+Declaring multiple PVs at once
+''''''''''''''''''''''''''''''
+The `pv` tag is unique.
+A single variable can have multiple pv tags.
+The following settings are each associated with the nearest pv *above* it.

 Declaring bidirectional PVs
 '''''''''''''''''''''''''''